 Furthermore, the statement is still a step up from Sony's earlier response, where they almost told everyone to mind their own business, no pun intended.
 With their PR department surely struggling to contain every rock their various former executives chuck at the company, the Fortnite-Switch drama ending badly is surely not in anyone's best interest.

 In case you've been living under a Wii U, the Nintendo and Sony rivalry is something like the Elven and Dwarven one, except it's real, hence our not so subtle input on the photo above.
-One does have to wonder though, how much longer do these companies plan on bashing each other every opportunity they get ?
+One does have to wonder though, how much longer do these companies plan on bashing each other every ?
 Not that it's not fun, but still.